DGEXSolutions/osrd-info/content/docs/reference/design-docs/editoast-errors/_index.en.md

 ### Providing `context`

-Only `4xx` errors require context since these are the errors the frontend may use to provide the user some form of recovery.
 Context is computed just before the error is serialized in `axum`'s error handler.

+Note: it shouldn't be used in `editoast` as we now have enums variants we can `match` on.
+The `context` response field is meant to provide data potentially useful to the frontend so that it may perform some kind of error recovery.

 `derive(ViewError)` provides a few ways to set it.